redhat-partner-solutions/rhel-sriov-test/README.md

 Two ports of the NIC under test are directly connected to the traffic generator (TrafficGen).
 In most of the test cases only one port is used.
 The second connection will be used for bonding tests.

+It's possible to connect the DUT and the traffic generator via a layer 2 switch, though not recommended for couple of reasons.
+Most of the SR-IOV test cases involve vlan tagging, e.g., the servers will send traffic with a vlan tag, or in the case of QinQ, two vlan tags.
+That means the switch ports should be set to trunk mode; the vlan tag from the server should be allowed on the switch ports; the ports facing DUT port and the traffic generator should have the same native vlan.
+Even with the proper switch port setting, the QinQ test cases still may fail, depnding on the switch brand.
+Also, the switch port MTU will impact the MTU test cases and need to be handled carefully.
+More information can be found under the [switch setting](#switch-settings).

 The DUT kernal boot parameters should at least include iommu setting, e.g.:
 ```
 intel_iommu=on iommu=pt